Ruyzambrano/pygame_practise/README.md

 ### Instructions

-1. Install Python and Pygame library if not already installed.
-2. Run the `missile_dodge.py` script to start the game.
-3. Use the arrow keys (up, down, left, right) to control the jet and avoid missiles and clouds.
+Use the arrow keys (up, down, left, right) to control the jet and avoid missiles and clouds.

 ## Credits